getdish/dish/docs/plan.md

 2. Stratechery's writings are super valuable, especially "Aggregation Theory" [0]
 3. I don't agree with all of it, but a lot of pg's writings and YC's startup school is good practical/strategical advice.
 Choice ones would be "How to raise money" [1], "Do things that don't scale" [2], "Ramen profitable" [3], "Fashionable problems" (especially relevant) [4]

+Basically, I want us to be the "SnapChat to Yelp's Facebook".

+In other words branding and apps should feel more fun and quirky.
+They can still be polished, but lets be so extremely user friendly and light feeling that people are delighted.

+Yelp has this feeling of a bloated, product-managered, brain-drained app that's lost its glasses.
+They have all these ads now, and I think the advertising model makes them afraid of doing too much with the interface.

 ### Aggregation Theory

-Aggregation theory especially is important for Dish.
-You can probably get most of it just from this article [5].
+Aggregation theory which basically means "Be the early Netflix or Zillow of food" (ie, aggregate lots of data sources in one place: ratings + delivery), I think, is important for Dish.

+I recommend this article [5].

-We can be the Netflix/Zillow of food, rather than Yelp which, being a first-party source of content especially since they own their own delivery service (Eat24/GrubHub), means they *wont* ever be an aggregator.
+Yelp is a first-party source of ratings + delivery (Eat24/GrubHub), they *wont ever be an aggregator*.

-This opens up a potential opportunity because it means we can aggregate *both* delivery services and food ratings, and doing so seems additive:

-> as a user I want rating aggregation, I want delivery aggregation, and it would be especially useful in the same place!
+It means we can aggregate *both* delivery services and food ratings, and doing so seems additive: "as a user I want rating aggregation, I want delivery aggregation, and it would be especially useful in the same place so my delivery orders are way easier and I'm not hopping around apps!"

-It avoids the problem of "what do i want to eat" requiring a lot of decision making especially when ordering delivery, where you may have a few apps you could choose from.

-I'm not positive aggregation is 100% necessary, but it's a nice lense to look through.
+I'm not positive aggregation theory is our key insight or 100% necessary, but it's a nice lense to look through.

 [0] https://stratechery.com/concept/aggregation-theory/
 [1] http://www.paulgraham.com/fr.html